joesbox/SynapsePDM/README.md

 # SynapsePDM
 ### CAN Enabled Automotive Power Distribution Module.
-See the [Joe Blogs Wiki](https://wiki.joeblogs.uk/e/en/home/Automotive/SynapsePDM) for more info.
+See https://wiki.joeblogs.uk/ for more info.

 #### Features (WIP):
 + 14 High Side Driver output channels configurable as PWM (200Hz) or digital with soft-start/soft-stop capability.